 It can produce 135 cards in an hour.
 The average color print takes 27 seconds.
 We got the proof in our test.

 Our first batch took 27.5 seconds.
-We did not notice any performance drop during the time.
+We did not notice any performance drop during that time.
 The performance was consistent even in a monochrome mood.

 Device speed is also a matter to consider.
 Our team experienced it first-hand.
 Windows performed better.
 But MAC performed slowly.